Udit-takkar/Conduit-Frontend/README.md

 "Conduit" is a social blogging site (i.e. a Medium.com clone).
 It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://demo.realworld.io

 **General functionality:**